J. L. Thompson and Sons: Late-20th century and after

-The neighbouring yard of John Crown & Sons Ltd was bought by Thompsons in its centenary year, to allow the building of larger and faster vessels.
 In the 1960s, Thompson's spent millions of pounds expanding their capacity to build ships of up to 150,000 tons.
 Bigger and bigger ships were built by workers throughout the next two decades, but the yard was eventually mothballed until 1986, when the ITM Challenger was built.
 Today, the site is home to the University of Sunderland and the National Glass Centre.